 Values and Grading

 Many factors go into determining the price and value of a coin.
 As a coin collector, you must develop your coin grading skills to establish an accurate appraisal of your coins.
-You should learn how to grade silver Washington quarters (1932-1964), find the values for silver Washington quarters, and clad Washington quarter values (1965-1998).
+You should learn how to grade silver Washington quarters (1932-1964) and find the values for silver Washington quarters and clad Washington quarter values (1965-1998).
 Then you will be able to assemble a collection of Washington quarters that you can be proud of.